bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 properties.
 However, it is better to do the animations in CSS with transitions or keyframe animations in CSS, and then apply those classes, but sometimes using the effects library in JavaScript is still useful.
-Especially if you\'re doing something fairly quick, there\'s not a lot of reason not to use it.
-We\'ll see an example of when is a good place to use this effects library coming up when we create a tabbed interface.
+Especially if you&apos;re doing something fairly quick, there&apos;s not a lot of reason not to use it.
+We&apos;ll see an example of when is a good place to use this effects library coming up when we create a tabbed interface.

 <h3>Additional Resources</h3>